 This is a critical factor.
 Imagine the situation where you are on the side of a busy road and the other vehicle needs to be behind you for safety.
 How long do the cables need to be to reach between both batteries?
 If you own a truck and need a charge from behind, you need to spring for at least 20 feet.
 This is a great little guide to keep handy.

 Heavy Duty Clamps

-The cables you choose should have heavy duty clamps capable of connecting to a battery with either top terminals or side terminals securely.
-The black cable clamps technically should be heavy duty enough to securely connect to a good ground under your hood such as a bolt on the engine block.
+The cables you choose should have heavy-duty clamps capable of connecting to a battery with either top terminals or side terminals securely.
+The black cable clamps technically should be heavy-duty enough to securely connect to a good ground under your hood such as a bolt on the engine block.
 Heavy duty clamps have the added advantage of being larger in size which keeps your hands away from any sparks that are generated.
-The clamps are going to be made of a conductive material, so the handle portion that you use to open them should have a thick and secure insulation to keep your hands safe.
-Many cheap cable sets have loose fitting handle insulation, and you can trust that a shock with that much voltage is not something you want to experience.
+The clamps are going to be made of a conductive material, so the handle portion that you use to open them should have thick and secure insulation to keep your hands safe.
+Many cheap cable sets have loose-fitting handle insulation, and you can trust that a shock with that much voltage is not something you want to experience.

 Final Word: Grab a long, heavy gauge, well-insulated jumper cable set and put it in your trunk today.
 You never know when you are going to need it!